Homebrew/legacy-homebrew/share/doc/homebrew/Acceptable-Formulae.md

   Formula         | Reason
   ---             | ---
-  ruby, python    | People want newer versions bash            | OS X's bash is stuck at 3.2 because newer versions are licensed under GPLv3 zsh             | This was a mistake, but it’s too late to remove it emacs, vim      | [Too popular to move to dupes](https://github.com/Homebrew/homebrew/pull/21594#issuecomment-21968819) subversion      | Originally added for 10.5, but people want the latest version libcurl         | Some formulae require a newer version than OS X provides openssl         | OS X's openssl is deprecated libxml2         | Historically, OS X's libxml2 has been buggy
+  ruby, python, perl    | People want newer versions bash            | OS X's bash is stuck at 3.2 because newer versions are licensed under GPLv3 zsh             | This was a mistake, but it’s too late to remove it emacs, vim      | [Too popular to move to dupes](https://github.com/Homebrew/homebrew/pull/21594#issuecomment-21968819) subversion      | Originally added for 10.5, but people want the latest version libcurl         | Some formulae require a newer version than OS X provides openssl         | OS X's openssl is deprecated & outdated. libxml2         | Historically, OS X's libxml2 has been buggy

 We also maintain [a tap](https://github.com/Homebrew/homebrew-dupes) that